 Bullying and conflict in the workplace often appear similar.
 It is important to understand that they are both different.
 Recognising and understanding if it is a bullying situation or an unsuspecting conflict situation is important.

-That is why it is important to educate staff on what is bullying and what is not bullying, and this can often help understand what sometimes subtle differences can be.
-In this blog, we will help you to understand the difference between workplace conflict and workplace bullying and why it is some important that we educate our staff to know the definition of workplace bullying, what is bullying and what is not bullying behavior.
+That is why it is important to educate staff on what bullying is.
+In this blog, we will look at the difference between workplace conflict and workplace bullying and why it is important that we educate our staff to understand the definition of workplace bullying behaviour.

 Conflict is a normal part of any relationship (work or home).
 Conflict arises from differences and occurs whenever people disagree over ideas, their values, desires, etc.